BjornFJohansson/ypkpathway/README.rst

 Ypkpatwhay provides a command line application for planning DNA assembly projects using the Yeast Pathway Kit protocol.

 Typical usage at the command line could look like this::

     bjorn@bjorn-UL30A:/$ ypkpathway four_gene_xylose_pathway.txt

-Where four_gene_xylose_pathway1.txt is a text file containing DNA sequences to be assembled in FASTA or Genbank format.
-See documentation for file format.

-The ypkpathway creates a subdirectory called generates a sub directory called "ypk_assembly".
+Where four_gene_xylose_pathway1.txt is a text file containing DNA sequences in FASTA or Genbank format to be assembled.
+The ypkpathway command above creates a folder with a series of IPython notebooks describing the assembly process simulated with pydna.
+Help is available by the -h option:

-This subdirectory will contain a file summary of the DNA assembly project called report.html which can be opened in a web browser.
+    bjorn@bjorn-UL30A:/$ ypkpathway -h
+    Usage: ypkpathway <path> [<dir>]
+           ypkpathway -h|--help
+           ypkpathway -v|--version
+           ypkpathway -t|--test

+    Arguments:
+        <path>  path to data file containing sequences to be assembled

+        <dir>   Directory to put generated sequence files,defaults to
+                <ypk_assembly> in the current working directory.

+    Options:
+        -h, --help      Show this screen.
+        -v, --version   Show version.
+        -t, --test      Run tests.

-The report will include:
+The results folder will include:

-* The sequence of the final pathway.
+* The sequence of the final pathway and all intermediate vectors in Genbank format
-* Sequences of all generated intermediate vectors.
+* IPython notebooks file describing the final assembly and intermediate assemblies.
 * All PCR primers needed for the amplification of pathway components.
-* Diagnostic PCR product fragment lengths indicating correct and incorrect clonings.
+* Expected diagnostic PCR product fragment lengths indicating correct and incorrect clonings.

 NEWS